 Popularized by Silicon Valley startups and some high-profile companies, only a small percentage of companies have been brave enough to offer unlimited vacation time — a situation in which employees can take as much time off as they want, as long as their work gets done.
-And while there have been some spectacular and highly publicized failures, quite a few companies have also reported great success, including Netflix, Virgin America and several others.

 - Mandatory Vacation

 Unlimited vacation may sound like a simple concept, but it can lead to some unexpected outcomes.
 In some cases, employees actually feel more pressure to take less time off than their boss or others on their team.
 To address this, some employers have provided guidelines in regard to how much time is “typical” or “expected,” or have moved to requiring or incentivizing minimum vacation time amounts.
 For example, Evernote encourages employees to take at least a full week of vacation at a time by offering a $1,000 bonus for doing so.